It’s a feature of mass production that most cars are built for average-sized drivers.

 Another compact SUV, the Hyundai Kona Electric also has a high-set seating position that will enable shorter drivers to see a little further down the road.

-Significantly, as this version of the Kona is a pure-electric car, there is no need for any gear changing, and only two pedals two use.
+Significantly, as this version of the Hyundai Kona is a fully-electric car, there's no need for any gear changing and only has two pedals.

 The Kona is also available with a big enough battery pack to give it a real-world range of 279 miles, doing away with the range anxiety so commonly associated with electric vehicles.